luo3300612/CapsNet-pytorch/README.md

 The hyperparameters and data augmentation strategy strictly follow the paper.

+This is a forked version.
+I made some annotation and make it compatible with pytorch 1.1.0

 ## Requirements

 Only [PyTorch](http://pytorch.org/) with torchvision is required (tested on pytorch 0.2.0 and 0.3.0).
 Jupyter and matplotlib is required to run the notebook with visualizations.